Food Production

 Farm Labor

-Highlights: Most farms in Central Texas do not hire large numbers of farm laborers.
+Highlights: According to the Census of Agriculture, most farms in Central Texas do not hire large numbers of farm laborers.
 The largest category for farm labor is unpaid labor, which is mostly comprised of household members helping with farm and ranch duties.
 Among farms that hire outside labor, 91% employ fewer than five workers.
 These numbers vary slightly from county to county and between census years.

 Filter data by county and year using the filters at right and below the charts.